Aluminum facts

 Key facts

-- Canada produced an estimated 3.12 million tonnes of primary aluminum in 2020.
+• Canada produced an estimated 3.0 million tonnes of primary aluminum in 2022.

-- Canada is the world's fourth-largest primary aluminum producer following China, India and Russia.
+• Canada is the world's fourth-largest primary aluminum producer following China, India, and Russia.

-- By using mostly hydroelectricity and the latest generation of technologies, Canadian aluminum producers have the lowest carbon footprint in the world when compared to other large producers.
+• By using mostly hydroelectricity and the latest generation of technologies, Canadian aluminum producers have the lowest carbon footprint in the world when compared to other large producers.

 Learn more about aluminum